How to Become an Author and Build a Successful Career

 Some writers like to edit themselves as they go.
 Others like to complete that first hot mess of a draft so they can see the big picture before tearing it all apart.
 Whichever category you fall into, you'll still have revising to do when you return to your first draft.

-If you feel a little overwhelmed by how… let’s say, “not perfect” your draft is, remember that it’s supposed to be that way.
+If you feel a little overwhelmed by the wildly imperfect condition of your first draft, remember that it's supposed to be that way.
 You try a thing.
-The thing doesn’t work the way you wanted it to.
+The thing doesn't work the way you wanted it to.
 So you look closer to understand why.

 Self-editing is the process of becoming a better writer.